 Crick lowered his head, seemed even more confused than his natural state might have inflicted upon him.

 They fell into a seemingly endless silence.
-Palmer’s tooth troubled him again and he longed for the comfort of his snuff but then the door opened once more and Blackstone returned.
+Palmer’s tooth troubled him again and he longed for the comfort of his snuff but then the door opened once more, and Blackstone returned.
 He carried with him a lantern, a heavy hammer, and a long iron spike.
 He bent to slip loose the bolt securing the hatch in the floor.
 He threw it open and the beat of the engine’s heart, from forrard, was suddenly more immediate.

 ‘Cut ’em free,’ he shouted to Crick while he, himself, fumbled to light the lamp.
 ‘It’s time.’